StatCan/aaw/docs/en/index.md

  Fill out [the DAS Onboarding Form](https://forms.office.com/r/RPrgDDkU9T) to tell us about your project needs.
 Once completed, a DAS representative will contact you to discuss the next steps and begin the onboarding process.
 Note: External users need a StatCan Cloud account granted by the business sponsor.

-## Creating Kubeflow Notebook Servers
+## Accessing the AAW

 ### AVD

-The Advanced Analytics Workspace (AAW) runs in the cloud.
+The Advanced Analytics Workspace (AAW) runs in the cloud and it's main interface is called Kubeflow.
 In order to access the AAW, please launch your AVD using the **Remote Desktop** icon on your personal computer.

 ![AVD Icon](./images/avd-icon.png)